The-Hustler-Hattab/NewToKali/README.md

 - 👋 Hi, I’m Mohammed Hattab
-- 👀 I’m interested in pentration testing, programming, and cloud devlopment.
+- 👀 I’m interested in penetration testing, programming, and cloud computing.
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m passionate about learning new technology.

 <!---